-Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.
+- While attendance is not graded, lectures will include regular homework help and in-class discussions and in-class lab assignments. - Students are expected to attend class. - Students are expected to bring a portable computer to class. - Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.